BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ![](../media/rules_manual/prone_and_movement_1.jpg)

 *Frodo Baggins has been knocked Prone by a pursuing Ringwraith.
-The Hobbit crawls 1" towards safety and then stands up — enabling him to move his full Move allowance in the following turn.*
+The Hobbit crawls 1" towards safety and then stands up â€” enabling him to move his full Move allowance in the following turn.*

 ## REINFORCEMENTS